lukehsiao/CribSense/docs/setup/troubleshooting.md

 -   Is your Pi trying to play audio through HDMI rather than the audio port?
 Check the [Raspberry Pi Audio Configuration](https://www.raspberrypi.org/documentation/configuration/audio-config.md) page to make sure that you have selected the right output.
 -   Is CribSense detecting motion?
 Check with `journalctl -f` to see if CribSense is running in the background.
 If it is, perhaps you need to [calibrate CribSense](./config.md)

+### IR LED is not working

+- Can you see any red color from IR LED?
+You should be able to see it when the LED is powered on.
+- Check the polarity of connection.
+Reverse +5V and GND won't work.
+- Connect the LED to a power supply with 5V/0.5A voltage/current limit.
+Normally it should consumes 0.2A at 5V.

 ### CribSense is detecting motion even though there isn't an infant

 -   Have you properly [configured CribSense](./config.md)?